rroger/ngx-translate-multi-http-loader/README.md

 We assume that you already installed [ngx-translate](https://github.com/ngx-translate/core).

-Now you need to install the npm module for `MultiTranslateHttpLoader`:
+Now you need to install the npm module for `MultiTranslateWebpackLoader`:

 ```sh
 npm install ngx-translate-multi-http-loader --save